 The St. Christopher Children’s Home served abused and neglected children and received quarterly funding and logistical support from the government.

 The government offered counseling for both adult and child victims of abuse.
-Additionally, the government maintained a diversion program to provide youth and their families with life skills, counseling, parenting skills, and mentorship.
+Additionally, the government developed a media campaign to help coaches, parents, and students recognize abuse and maintained a program to provide youth and their families with life skills, counseling, parenting skills, and mentorship.

 Early and Forced Marriage: The legal minimum age for marriage is 18 years for both men and women.
 Underage marriage was rare.

 Sexual Exploitation of Children: NGOs reported that sexual exploitation and molestation of children remained a major problem.
 NGOs also reported that adolescent transactional sex remained a problem.
 The law sets the age of consent at 16 years.
-Having sexual relations with children under age 16 is illegal, with penalties ranging from probation to life in prison, but no cases were prosecuted during the year.
+Having sexual relations with children under age 16 is illegal.
 Child pornography is illegal and carries a penalty of up to 20 years in prison.

 There was no organized Jewish community, and there were no reports of anti-Semitic acts.